bussidn/PrgrammersAreTheWorstReaders/README.md

 It may be the most non-negociable rule about readability.
 Yet, we often fail to comply.
 It may also be the hardest to follow.

-We will explore some few biases that we're all facing that prevent us from improving ourselves.
+We will explore some few biases that we're all facing while writing code that prevent us from improving ourselves.

 ### We don't think long term